paradigm-lab/Frontend/JavaScript/README.md

 Execution Context is ac container, Which manages the code that is currently running *In most cases it is created by the functions

+	HTML page -->> Web Browser (The javascript engineer prepare the Global Execution Context)

+Global Execution Context is a base execution contex that manages the code which is not inside a function
+	*It is created immediately when the page is loaded

+Global Object or Window Object is an object which is always exist in the Global Scope

+this is a special keyword and it's always referring to objects and
+     In global level it's reffered to global window object.

+Note: When the variable is created outside the function it's on the global level and it's assigned to the global window object as a property.
+	eg: var name = "Test";
+	    window.name
+	    this.name

+      Function are attached in the global window object as a method
+	eg: function name() {

+		return "Hello";
+	    }
+	    window.name()
+	    this.name()

+      Object are referred in the global object using the name and the property name or method name or the key. var obj = {
+	  name: 'Nick"
+	  b: function() {
+		return 'Hi';
+	  }
+      }

+      Accessing the properties
+      obj.name
+      obj.name

+      Accessing the methods
+      obj.b()
+      obj.b()